 The “Home Page” is this page (where you are now).
 Click on the Celtic Cross at the top of any page and you will return to the Home Page.
 There are icons and buttons on the Home Page that will take you to featured stories or useful pages.

 On Larger Screens there is a menu at the top of every page.
-In addition, there’s a sidebar on the right that contains a “Contents” menu as well as a couple of useful “widgets”.
+In addition, for most Posts, there’s a sidebar on the right that contains a “Contents” menu as well as a couple of useful “widgets”.
 Computers are not always perfect: Sometimes the menu at the top of the page expands outside of the screen.
 If this happens, made the window narrower, when the little ‘hamburger’ icon appears click on it and then on the tiny arrow next to the selection.
 Clicking on the words (selection) will take you to the “Cagegory” instead of expanding the menu.

 On Small Screens (phones & tablets) there is the standard “hamburger” icon for the menu.
 You will need to tap the teeny-tiny arrow to get the menu to expand.
 Tapping directly on the Menu Item will take you to the “Category Page” for that category.
 Thus tapping on “Main Menu” will take you to the “Home Page”.
 Tapping on the tiny arrow will expand the menu.
 On small screens the sidebars are moved to the bottom of the page.
 This is standard for most websites.